Battle of Fimreite: Events leading up to the battle

-With Sverre having a legitimate claim to the throne he worked to find a way to achieve his goal of becoming king of Norway.
+Sverre having a legitimate claim to the throne worked to find a way to achieve his goal of becoming king of Norway.
 His quest for kingship would take a positive turn when the rebellious force known as the Birkebeiner were defeated by Magnus at the Battle of Re.
 With Sverre having the means to start a legitimate rebellion and the Birkebeiner now without a leader, Sverre was able to take command of the force and truly began his quest for kingship.
 Sverre's leadership coupled with his natural strategic talent allowed him and the Birkebeiner to gain support from Viken and Nidaros (now Trøndelag).
-With Support and a considerable force, Sverre and the Birkebeiners rebellion was in full swing.
+With support and a considerable force, Sverre and the Birkebeiners rebellion was in full swing.
 He began to try to establish his legitimacy by laying claim to towns and farmers lands which resulted in several minor skirmishes until 1179 when he attacked Nidaros and successfully defeated a royal force.
-From 1179 to 1183 Sverre spent his time working to gain more support until he successfully attacked the town of Bergen and was able to catch Magnus and his men unprepared.
-Sverre's successful attack at bergen forced king Magnus to take flight and allowed him to assert his claim to the throne.
+From 1179 to 1183, Sverre spent his time working to gain more support until he successfully attacked the town of Bergen and was able to catch Magnus and his men unprepared.
+Sverre's successful attack at Bergen forced king Magnus to take flight and allowed Sverre to assert his claim to the throne.